ritterim/rimdev-blog/_posts/2019-01-21-computed-side-effects.md

 }
 ```

 The code above is much cleaner, but we need to be careful unintended side-effects that can come with manipulating data in computed properties.
-Following this example, the array `nameList` is a prop that is passed into this component and could also be used somewhere els.
+Following this example, the array `nameList` is a prop that is passed into this component and could also be used somewhere else.
 We could end up changing that data even if that was not intended.
 While this will not cause any syntax errors it will cause the UI to change state where we don’t want it too which takes manual testing before you will discover this bug.
 We can avoid this by simply cloning the data in the computed value and the running the sort on that

 JavaScript:
 ```javascript